project-march/ProjectMarch/docs/doc/development/style_guide.rst

 .. code-block:: bash

-    march_black # To auto-format all code in the march directory. march_black_here # To auto-format you code according to black in you current directory. march_black_check # To see what should be changes according to black in you ~/march folder. march_black_check_here # To see what should be changes according to black in you current directory.
+    march_py_auto_format # To auto-format all code in the march directory. march_py_auto_format_here # To auto-format you code according to black in you current directory. march_py_auto_format_check # To see what should be changes according to black in you ~/march folder. march_py_auto_format_check_here # To see what should be changes according to black in you current directory.

 Naming Conventions
 ------------------